taneron/GlobaLeaks/documentation/setup/initialization.rst

 Initialization
 ==============
+After installing GlobaLeaks, you can proceed with the platform wizard.

-To initialize the platform, open a browser at port 443 or port 8443 on your remote or local IP, respectively.
+Open a browser at port 443 on your remote or local IP, respectively.

 We recommend accessing using either the Tor address provided at the end of the installation or on localhost via a VPN.